Mela User Guide

 Reverb

-A high-quality algorithmic reverb effect.
+The Reverb module is a high-quality algorithmic reverb effect.

 Room Size

-Simulates the size of the reverberant space.
+Sets the simulated size of the reverberant space.

 Decay